PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 - [Infrastructure](https://posthoghelp.zendesk.com/agent/filters/14507148758939)
 - [Auth & Billing, handled by Growth](https://posthoghelp.zendesk.com/agent/filters/14507107058843)

-Your job is simple: resolve ticket after ticket from your team's list.
+Your job is simple: ship features and fixes, and resolve ticket after ticket from your team's list.

 There are three sources of tickets: